All Products

 CREATE INDEX idx ON roads (Z-ORDER(g1));

-CREATE INDEX idt ON roads (Z-ORDER(g1,t));
+CREATE INDEX idt ON roads (Z-ORDER(g1, t));

-Include all columns
+Include all predefined columns

-CREATE INDEX idx1 ON test(c4 desc) WITH (INDEX_COVERED_TYPE ='COVERED_ALL_COLUMNS_IN_SCHEMA');
+CREATE INDEX idx1 ON test(c4 DESC) WITH (INDEX_COVERED_TYPE='COVERED_ALL_COLUMNS_IN_SCHEMA');

 Include all dynamic columns

-CREATE INDEX idx1 ON test(c4 desc) WITH (INDEX_COVERED_TYPE='COVERED_DYNAMIC_COLUMNS');
+CREATE INDEX idx1 ON test(c4 DESC) WITH (INDEX_COVERED_TYPE='COVERED_DYNAMIC_COLUMNS');

-Verify the result
+Verify the result:

-Set the number of pre-partitions for the index table
+Set pre-partitions for the index table

-CREATE INDEX idx1 ON test(c4 desc) include(c5,c6) WITH (NUMREGIONS ='32');
+CREATE INDEX idx1 ON test(c4 DESC) INCLUDE(c5, c6) WITH (NUMREGIONS='32');

-Verify the result
+Verify the result:

-Verify the results
+Verify the result:

 Create a Z-ORDER secondary index